socomsystems/documentation/user_manual/files/access_webdav.rst

     net use Z: https://<drive_path>/remote.php/dav/files/USERNAME/ /user:youruser
     yourpassword

-  where <drive_path> is the URL to your Nextcloud server.
+  where <drive_path> is the URL to your cyfrSpaces server.

 For example: ``net use Z: https://example.com/nextcloud/remote.php/dav/files/USERNAME/ /user:youruser yourpassword``

-  The computer maps the files of your Nextcloud account to the drive letter Z.
+  The computer maps the files of your cyfrSpaces account to the drive letter Z.

-.. note:: Though not recommended, you can also mount the Nextcloud server
+.. note:: Though not recommended, you can also mount the cyfrSpaces server
      using HTTP, leaving the connection unencrypted.
 If you plan to use HTTP connections on devices while in a public place, we strongly recommend using a VPN tunnel to provide the necessary security.